 I can just imagine the Belousoff’s hearing the horrific sounds, running to their front door, and opening it to a scene of utter destruction, with wreckage and flames everywhere.
-Then, for weeks, the neighborhood would have crawled with investigators, photographers, journalists, and Hughes Aircraft personnel.
+Then, for weeks, the neighborhood crawled with investigators, photographers, journalists, and Hughes Aircraft personnel.

 “There was a man in it, dressed in working clothes.
 He would park there all day sometimes, and often stayed there until very late at night.”

 More than likely, Belousoff was observing one of Siegel’s heavies keeping watch out on the street.